samuraijane/wp-docker/README.md

 2. _Wordpress_ runs at **localhost**

 ### Observations
 Some threads have mentioned issues with the file upload size being too small.
 To increase the size, you will need to first create a file named "uploads.ini" in the root of the project.
-Then modify "docker-compose.yml" from this
+Then modify "docker-compose.yml" from this:

 ```
 volumes: ["./wp-content:/var/www/html/wp-content"]
 ```

+to this:

 ```
 volumes: ["./wp-content:/var/www/html/wp-content", "./uploads.ini:/usr/local/etc/php/conf.d/uploads.ini"]